See All

 Recommended Time: 3 hours

-Nothing gets the adrenaline pumping like riding the world's fastest rollercoaster, Formula Rossa, here at Ferrari World Abu Dhabi.
-Feel the exhilaration as you go from 0 to 240km/h in 4.9 seconds while soaring 52 metres in the air.
-The whole family will find an adrenaline-fueled ride just for them; everyone can join in the high-octane fun.
-The Ferrari-branded theme park on Yas Island is home to more than 20 record-breaking attractions, including the highest loop ride, and it all happens underneath the tallest space-frame structure on the planet.
+Nothing gets the adrenaline pumping like Ferrari World Yas Island Abu Dhabi's rides.
+Feel the exhilaration as you speed through roller coasters and soar high in the air.
+The whole family will find an adrenaline-fueled ride just for them, everyone can join in the thrilling fun.
+The Ferrari-branded theme park on Yas Island is home to more than 40 record-breaking attractions, including the highest loop ride, and it all happens underneath the tallest space-frame structure on the planet.

 Yas Waterworld Abu Dhabi